-Cognitive-behavioral therapy that is tailored to the specific symptoms of body dysmorphic disorder is currently the psychotherapy of choice.
+Cognitive-behavioral therapy that is tailored to the specific symptoms of body dysmorphic disorder is the psychotherapy of choice.
 Cognitive approaches (eg, cognitive restructuring) and exposure and ritual prevention are essential elements of therapy.
 Clinicians encourage patients to gradually face situations they fear or avoid (which are usually social situations) while refraining from performing their rituals, such as mirror checking, excessive grooming, and comparing their appearance with that of other people.

 Awareness training (eg, self-monitoring, identification of triggers for the behavior)